decentraland/adr/content/ADR-253-introduce-depracated-state.md

 ## Abstract

-This ADR proposes introducing a new **Deprecated** status for ADRs that are no longer relevant due to changes in Decentraland’s architecture, clients, or feature set.
+This ADR proposes introducing a new **Deprecated** status for ADRs that are no longer relevant due to changes in Decentraland’s architecture, protocol, clients, or feature set.
 The goal is to improve clarity by distinguishing between ADRs that were once implemented and valid but are now outdated, versus those that were never accepted or implemented.

 ## Context, Reach & Prioritization